-Peer session sign-up, held after the roundtable, turns participants’ ideas, needs, wishes, experience, and expertise into a conference program that accurately reflects these factors.
+Peer session sign-up, held after The Three Questions, turns participants’ ideas, needs, wishes, experience, and expertise into a conference program that accurately reflects these factors.
 Peer session sign-up is a short three-part process (1) topic suggestion, (2) peer session sign-up, and (3) peer session determination and scheduling.
 The topic suggestion phase allows every participant to suggest conference session topics, and the sign-up phase provides a voting mechanism for attendees to choose the session they’d like to see.
 Finally, the information supplied is used to determine and schedule the most popular viable peer conference sessions.

 Most of the time that attendees are together is spent in the Middle of a peer conference: the peer sessions that attendees have chosen.
 The most popular session formats are discussions, presentations, and panels, but I’ve also seen workshops, tours, and simulations proposed.

 Unlike traditional conference sessions, peer conference sessions are informal.
 Because session topics are determined at the conference, subsequent presentations or panels are nearly always ad hoc events.
 But informal doesn’t mean disorganized.
 To support good process at peer conference sessions, all attendees receive a concise handout that explains how sessions work, and every session is assigned a facilitator.